Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 4. Open Git Bash

-5. Change the current working directory to the location where you want the cloned directory to be made.
+5. Change the current working directory to the place where you want the cloned directory to be made.
    Type  "git clone", and then paste the URL you copied.

     $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY